yitzikc/mre-alarm-timer/README.md

 ### Hosting in the Cloud

 This MRE is built using Node.JS 14.
-Checkout [DEPLOYING.md](https://github.com/Microsoft/mixed-reality-extension-sdk/blob/master/DEPLOYING.md) in the SDK repo for more suggestions.
+Check out [DEPLOYING.md](https://github.com/Microsoft/mixed-reality-extension-sdk/blob/master/DEPLOYING.md) in the SDK repo for more suggestions.